 Portland ChapterThe Portland Chapter of Surfrider Foundation works from the mountain watershed to the sea More Details

-On Thursday, May 7th the Surfrider Portland Chapter is hosting their third Annual Surfider Soiree at the Holocene (1001 SE Morrison) in Portland from 6pm to 11pm!
-The fundraiser will include an art show, surfboard giveaway, screenings of two surf films – North of the Sun and The Fortune Wild, awesome raffle prizes, a live DJ, and much more!
+On Thursday, May 12th the Surfrider Portland Chapter is hosting their fourth Annual Surfider Soiree at the Holocene (1001 SE Morrison) in Portland from 6pm to 11pm!
+The fundraiser will include an art show, surfboard giveaway, live music from Out West + oleada, awesome raffle prizes, a live DJ, and much more!

 The Portland Chapter is proud to partner with Keen and Warren Miller Entertainment on presenting the U.S. premiere of KEEN’s International Ocean Film Tour – Volume 3.
 Come Join us on April 22nd at Revolution Hall!

 The Portland Chapter of the Surfrider Foundation has active programs and campaigns both in the Portland area as well as our adopted north coast region from Pacific City to Astoria.
 The Chapter’s work is focused on protecting and testing water quality through our Blue Water Task Force program, ocean friendly gardens, Hold On To Your Butts campaign, and developing education and stewardship activities related to the recently established Cape Falcon Marine Reserve through our Oswald West Action Days.